Feminist Approach to Cancer: Saving Women’s Lives and Promoting Equality in Healthcare

 The report adds that gender inequality also hinders women’s career advancement as leaders in cancer research and policy-making, which in turn perpetuates a continued lack of prevention and women-centered care.

-A second study published in the journal “Lancet Global Health” indicated that 1.5 million premature cancer deaths among women under the age of 70 in 2020 could have been avoided through prevention, detection and early diagnosis measures.
+A second study published in the journal “Lancet Global Health” indicated that 1.5 million premature cancer deaths among women under the age of 70 in 2020 might have been avoided through prevention, detection and early diagnosis measures.

 About 1.3 million women of all ages died in 2020 from cancer as a result of four main factors that cause this disease: tobacco, alcohol, obesity, and infections.